bootdotdev/blog/CONTRIBUTING.md

 # Contributing

-Want to publish an article on the Boot.dev blog?
+Want to publish or update an article on the Boot.dev blog?
 You can!

+## Editing an article

+Editing is really easy - just open a pull request that modifies the articles markdown file.
+All of the content can be found in the [/content](/content) directory.

+## Publishing a new article

-## Why should you publish on Boot.dev's blog?
+### Why should you publish on Boot.dev's blog?

 By writing and publishing your ideas publicly, you can: